Ninnka/vue-json-view-editor/README.md

 # vue-json-view-editor

-> A vue component that simulate native Android component-tabLayout (一个模仿安卓tabLayout的Vue组件)
+> A vue component that format json

 ## Install